-Lectures will be recorded, and recordings will be posted (usually by Fridays).
+Classes will be recorded, and recordings will be posted (usually on Mondays).
 However, activities and discussions that take place in breakout rooms will not be recorded.
 And because class time will be dedicated mainly to active participation, recordings are not the best replacement for attending class.